xeokit/sdk/WHITEPAPER.md

 ## Studio And Tooling

-`studio/` is optional.
-It provides the demo/workbench shell: toolbar, panel registry, model loading helpers, diagnostics, and runtime UI used by the website examples.
-Applications can use the SDK core without instantiating Studio.
+The website examples layer provides the demo/workbench shell: toolbar, panel registry, model loading helpers, diagnostics, and runtime UI.
+Applications can use the SDK core without the example Studio helper.

 The SDK also uses: